vaadin/base-starter-flow-portlet/README.md

 `mvn package -Pproduction`

-After the build has finished, copy the files in `target/classes/META-INF/VAADIN/build/` to Pluto tomcat ROOT folder e.g.` pluto-3.0.0/webapps/ROOT/VAADIN/build/`
+After the build has finished, copy the files in `target/classes/META-INF/VAADIN/build/` into Pluto tomcat ROOT folder e.g.` pluto-3.0.0/webapps/ROOT/VAADIN/build/`

-Next you need to unzip `flow-client.jar` from `target/[war_name]/lib/flow-client-2.1.portal-SNAPSHOT.jar` and copy the files in `VAADIN/static/client` to tomcat ROOT e.g. `pluto-3.0.0/webapps/ROOT/VAADIN/static/client`.
+Next you need to unzip `flow-client-2.1.portal-SNAPSHOT.jar` from `target/[war_name]/WEB-INF/lib/` and copy the files in `META-INF/VAADIN/static/client` into tomcat ROOT e.g. `pluto-3.0.0/webapps/ROOT/VAADIN/static/client`.

-Copy the .war generated in the `target` directory to Pluto's `webapps` directory and restart Pluto.
-To add the portlet to a page, use Pluto's "Pluto Admin" interface.
+Copy both .war files from the `target` directory into Pluto's `webapps` directory and restart Pluto.
+To add the portlet to a page, use Pluto's "Pluto Admin" interface as detailed in "Running the portlet".

 ## Portlet development in servlet mode